-To study the behavior of a more complex geometry numerical simulations are developed considering a AISI 4140 steel hour-glass fatigue test specimen with a minimum diameter of 8 mm and a length of 38.4 mm (Fig 5a).
-Besides the axissymmetry condition, a symmetry condition is also adopted and only half bar is considered.
-Figure 5b shows the mesh obtained after a convergence analysis with the boundary conditions and the applied loading.
-A prescribed senoidal displacement condition is adopted.
+A prescribed senoidal displacement loading with a frequency of 1 Hz is adopted.
 A linear kinematic hardening is considered.
 It is assumed that the specimen is at an initial temperature of 26 °C. This temperature is similar to the ambient temperature and a convection coefficient, h, of 10 W/m2 °C is used.
 Convection boundary condition is prescribed at the specimen surface.
 It is considered that the grips temperature remains constant and a constant temperature condition is adopted at the specimen end.
-Figure 6 shows the temperature dependent thermomechanical properties adopted (Oliveira, 2004, 2008).
+Temperature dependent thermomechanical properties are adopted (Oliveira, 2004, 2008).
+In order to allow the evaluation of the thermomechanical effects in the plastic strain localization, two models are considered: